ropensci-archive/roweb2/content/technotes/2018-12-03-restez-release.md

 (Press Esc to quit)
 ```

 We can download all phage sequences by typing `19`.
-After pressing Enter, will be told of the likely total file size
+After pressing Enter, we will be told of the likely total file size
 of the download.
 If you have enough free space, push any key to continue.
 This will then initiate a download process
 for all phage sequences files on GenBank.